gabe-travels/blog/content/day1.md

 Category: Japan
 Summary: Arrive in the evening; Friendly Deutsch; Parents have no self-preservation!

+### Notes on flight
 Landed 22 mins ahead of schedule, at 15:53.
+I managed to stay awake the entire 12 hour flight.
 A JAL agent was waiting to see if I had the Vietnam visa, so he could help connect me. :(

+### The Train
 Exchanged some money and bought a ticket to Asakusa.
+On the train, spoke to a German Frau.
+She encouraged me to travel lots when young and able to rough it.
+Told me many of the young people at her company are (attempting to) defect to Google.
+Got to practice my sie-sen (sp?), which I almost never do.

+### Arrive in Asakusa
+My first impression of Tokyo was that it was magical.
+I felt dreamy, perhaps also from lack of sleep.
+I walked by the buddhist temple, and snapped some quick photos.
+Bought an umbrella, for about $5.
+This umbrella had quite a nice spring to it, too.

+### The Hostel
 I had some ramen and waited at a cafe (which also happened to be a hostel).
 I decided to book a room there, rather than stay with my parents, since they are a little slow and got lost.
+At the hostel, I met Renald, the headmaster of a french highschool.
+He and some of the teachers leading a tour for their students.
+Also met Eli, who wants to become Youtube rich.

+### The Parents
+Finally, my parents arrived, and I head over to their hotel which was just 3 minute walk.
 My parents have very little street sense - traffic and physics mean nothing to them.
 JETLAG IS NOT A VALID EXCUSE FOR WALKING INTO STREET.